edwardcxyz/arkansas-monarchs/docs/native-bees.md

 (A Xerces Society Guide; 2011)
 * _The Bees in Your Backyard: A Guide to North America’s Bees_ by Joseph S. Wilson & Olivia Messinger Carril, 2015
-* Gallai, N., et al. (2009) _Economic valuation of the vulnerability of world agriculture confronted with pollinator decline._ Ecological Economics 68(3), 810-821.
-* Potts, S. G., et al. (2010) _Global pollinator declines: trends, impacts and drivers.
-Trends in Ecology and Evolution_ 25(6), 345-353.
 :::

 ---